 CM: To explain the music’s ingenuity and how it supports yet another femme-fatale tale would take too long, but suffice it to say that Dan reconvened with high standards intact for Two Against Nature.
 Who else could deliver a treatise like this, or procure the crack musicians to make it sound effortless?

 TG: “Her skin, like milk / That’s never seen the sun / Some hearts, to crunch / Is more like her idea of fun.”
 Like the title character, this track threatens to fade from the frame, yet its charms imprint upon your memory.
-The reel may run a little long, but this track leaves a positive impression.
-Okay, that’s enough “pun”ishment for now.
 I love the Morse Code-like guitar at the end.

-CM: From toddler age onward, I’ve gotten my “Reelin’” fill many times over, but it received decades-spanning airplay for good reason.
+CM: I’ve gotten my “Reelin’” fill many times over, but it was a radio staple for good reason.
 Of academic interest is how, despite having two very competent guitarists in the ‘band’ at the time, Becker and Fagen sought a third party to play lead here.
 A harbinger of things to come.

 TG: I pushed for this song as my fellow session man thinks it too popular, pluralistic, or some other “P” word.
 Indeed, I myself tired of it long ago when it was the theme for some Saturday-morning oldies radio show (which I’m pretty sure was titled “Reelin’ in the Years.”
 If so, I hope the boys at least got some money from it).
-Anyworldi’mwelcometo, it stayed on my shit list until I rediscovered it when unearthing Can’t Buy A Thrill many years later.
-Nowadays, I enjoy the dual-guitar attack and Donald’s many bon mots (bonnes mottes? gud werdz?).
+It stayed on my shit list until I rediscovered it when unearthing Can’t Buy A Thrill many years later.
+Nowadays, I enjoy the guitar attack and Donald’s many bon mots.

 TG: A bouncy tune that kind of leaves me wanting more since the band doesn’t really hit stride until near the end.
 Still very good because of the frequent keyboard digs.